-The college is funded directly by the government and is free to EU citizens.
+The college is funded directly by the government and is free to UK/EU citizens.
+However, with the uncertainty surrounding Brexit, educational funding my cease for EU citizens.
 We do require a text book deposit of £50.
 This allows us to issue students with free textbooks and to lend out library books and laptops.
-The deposit is returnable at the end of the course.
+The deposit is returnable at the end of the course, on condition that all outstanding text books are returned.